Both too many and too few commitments can causestress.

 Do it.Give yourself to a new commitment as fully

 Don't back out of obligations.

 Be open.Be open to new ideas and suggestions, and

 be ready to learn.

-adding to the issues that require your energy.
-When you find yourself doing
+issues that require your energy.
+When you find yourself doing this, interrupt

-this, interrupt your thoughts and repeat to yourself a phrase that reminds you
+your thoughts and repeat to yourself a phrase that reminds you of your plan,

 Primary Medical Reviewer

 Paul J. Rosch, MD